PhilipSCA/philanderson-co-uk/john/learning/com-science.md

-Selection - when program **interacts** with user Sequence - an order of instructions in a program Iteration - when the program uses loops (For, Repeat-until, while, do-while) Indefinite iteration - when the loop repeats until a condition is met Definite iteration - when loop repeats exact number of times instructed.
+Selection - when program **interacts** with user Sequence - an order of instructions in a program Iteration - when the program uses loops (For, Repeat-until, while, do-while) Indefinite iteration - (Condition-contolled) when the loop repeats until a condition is met Definite iteration - (Count-controlled) when loop repeats exact number of times instructed.
 Nested iteration - loop inside another loop Subroutines - set of instructions stored under one name, function or procedure procedure - function that doesnt return a value